kudeore/Bank_fraud_classification/README.md

 - Data is scaled (though it wont effect much on tree based models)
 - Done data split for train data
+- SMOT oversampling is done to make up for class imbalance
 - Trained Random forest, Xg boost and Logistic Regression models
 - Check for classification report for test data
 - Done prediction on test data